Keto Dinner Rolls – NO CHEESE – THM-Deep-S

 Since posting this recipe, I’ve discovered these make tasty keto buns or sandwich rolls, too!
 Just divide the dough into 8 equal portions and bake the dough balls inside greased canning jar rings (just the rings, not the lids!) on a parchment-lined cookie sheet for about 18 minutes.
 Or, better yet, bake in a muffin-top pan.
 Then slice in half and enjoy with your favorite sandwich or hamburger!
 Finally a way to have a hamburger or breakfast/lunch sandwich, Deep-S style!
 Here’s a pic of my Deep-S hamburger! 🍔😋

 Alternatively, you can also bake the dough in a bread loaf pan for Deep-S sandwich bread.
-A single recipe amount took about 45 minutes of baking for me (though I think I may try a 1.5x recipe next time – which will need longer baking – to fully fill the bread pan).
-It makes GREAT Deep-S French toast! 😋
+For a full sized loaf, I like to do a 1.5x recipe.
+It takes about 48 minutes of baking for me.
+And it makes GREAT Deep-S French toast! 😋

 Coconut flour can be substituted for oat fiber to make this recipe grain-free, oat-free, and paleo (if also follow dairy-free instructions).
 However, it will no longer be a THM-Deep-S recipe; it will be THM-S, instead.